Complete guide to sustainable boubou: choosing ethical and responsible African fashion

 Discover all our pieces from our Essentials — glazed linen, discreet embroideries, timeless cuts — to the contemporary designs of the Sakina Collection.
 Each boubou comes with its matching scarf.

-A well-chosen, well-maintained boubou is a piece you will wear for years.
-This is true sustainability — and it is the vision of BouBouQueens.
+A well-chosen, well-maintained boubou is a piece you'll wear for years.
+That's true sustainability – and that's the vision of BouBouQueens.

 Back to News